adamberenzweig/cv/cv.md

     in the browser and in backend execution kernels, and interactive visualizations with editable javascript.

-    The project was eventually open-sourced as part of the Jupyter project: [https://github.com/jupyter/colaboratory](https://github.com/jupyter/colaboratory).
+    The project was eventually launched as [Google Colab](https://colab.research.google.com/).

 2003-2013
 :   **Non-project accomplishments**